simshaun/symfony-vagrant/README.md

  - GIT (http://git-scm.com)
  - Composer (http://getcomposer.org)

- 1. Clone this repo and the vagrant submodule:
+ 1. Clone this repo with the cookbooks submodule:

         git clone --recursive git://github.com/simshaun/symfony-vagrant.git

- 2. Edit **vagrant/Vagrantfile** for your needs.
+ 2. Edit **vagrant/Vagrantfile** to suit your needs.

- 3. Install Symfony in the root of the symfony-vagrant repo.
-    Follow the installation instructions on http://symfony.com/download
+ 3. Install Symfony using the installation instructions on http://symfony.com/download

  4. `cd` to the **vagrant** folder and run `vagrant up`.
 This may take a few minutes.